 Mucky Bay is a great diving spot for muck diving, where the pretty corals are replaced by a sandy bottom and camouflaged macro-critters.
 A great place to discover some weird and wonderful life!

-If you’re interested in exploring more of this incredible area, we recommend going on a liveaboard cruise which will take you to some unexplored destinations.
+If you’re interested in exploring more of this incredible area, we recommend going on a liveaboard trip that will take you to some unexplored destinations.
 Click the button below to read our full article comparing boats, dive sites, and more.

 Location: Southeast Sulawesi, Banda Sea